 1. Internalizing Blame and Shame: Children who experience trauma or neglect often internalize blame and shame for what happened to them.
 They may believe that they are at fault or that there is something inherently wrong with them.
 These feelings of guilt and shame can persist into adulthood, leading to low self-esteem and self-worth.

 2. Self-Criticism and Perfectionism: Individuals who have experienced childhood trauma or unmet emotional needs may develop a critical inner voice.
 They may constantly criticize themselves, striving for perfection as a way to gain external validation and a sense of self-worth.
-However, this constant self-criticism can erode their self-esteem and create a constant sense of inadequacy.
+However, this constant self-criticism create a constant sense of inadequacy.